 SUMMARY:

-Here we describe a simple and reproducible protocol of mouse model of infection to evaluate the safety of the genetically-modified strains of Pseudomonas aeruginosa in comparison to the United States Food and Drug Administration (FDA)-approved Escherichia coli for commercial applications.
+Here we describe a simple and reproducible protocol of mouse model of infection to evaluate the attenuation of the genetically-modified strains of Pseudomonas aeruginosa in comparison to the United States Food and Drug Administration (FDA)-approved Escherichia coli for commercial applications.

 ABSTRACT:

 Microorganisms are genetically versatile and diverse and have become a major source of many commercial products and biopharmaceuticals.
 Though some of these products are naturally produced by the organisms, other products require genetic engineering of the organism to increase the yields of production.
 Avirulent strains of Escherichia coli have traditionally been the preferred bacterial species for producing biopharmaceuticals; however, some products are difficult for E. coli to produce.
 Thus, avirulent strains of other bacterial species could provide useful alternatives for production of some commercial products.
-Pseudomonas aeruginosa is a common and well-studied gram-negative bacterium that could provide a suitable alternative to E. coli.
+Pseudomonas aeruginosa is a common and well-studied Gram-negative bacterium that could provide a suitable alternative to E. coli.
 However, P. aeruginosa is an opportunistic human pathogen.
 Here, we detail a procedure that can be used to generate nonpathogenic strains of P. aeruginosa through sequential genomic deletions using the pEX100T-NotI plasmid.
 The main advantage of this method is to produce a marker-free strain.
 This method may be used to generate highly attenuated P. aeruginosa strains for the production of commercial products, or to design strains for other specific uses.
-We also describe a simple and reproducible mouse model of bacterial systemic infection via intraperitoneal injection of confirmed and validated test strains to ensure the reproducibility and authenticity for safety evaluation of the genetically engineered strain in comparison to the FDA-approved BL21 strain of E. coli.
+We also describe a simple and reproducible mouse model of bacterial systemic infection via intraperitoneal injection of validated test strains to test the attenuation of the genetically engineered strain in comparison to the FDA-approved BL21 strain of E. coli.

 INTRODUCTION:

 Pseudomonas aeruginosa is an opportunistic bacterial pathogen that can cause life-threatening diseases in humans, especially in the immunocompromised.
 The pathogenicity of P. aeruginosa is due to the expression of many virulence factors, including proteases and lipopolysaccharide, as well as its ability to form a protective biofilm 1.
+Because of its ability to produce virulence factors and cause disease in humans, using P. aeruginosa to make commercial products presents safety concerns.
+Nonpathogenic strains of E. coli have traditionally been used to bioengineer medical and commercial products for human use.
+However, some products are difficult for E. coli to make, and many are packaged in inclusion bodies, making extraction laborious.
+Engineered bacterial strains with the ability to make and secrete specific products is highly desirable, as secretion would likely increase yield and ease purification processes.
+Thus, nonpathogenic strains of other species of bacteria, for example, species that utilize more secretion pathways, may provide useful alternatives to E. coli.
 We recently reported the development of a strain of P. aeruginosa, PGN5, in which the pathogenicity and toxicity of the organism is highly attenuated 2.
 Importantly, this strain still produces large quantities of the polysaccharide alginate, a commercially interesting component of the P. aeruginosa biofilm.